NucleusEngineering/serverless/.journey/tutorial.neos.md

 Luckily, Go already has us covered.
 Since our application is using Go Modules, Go automatically keeps track of it's dependencies.
 Take a look at the
 <walkthrough-editor-open-file filePath="cloudshell_open/serverless/go.mod">
 `go.mod`</walkthrough-editor-open-file> file.
-This file list all the dependencies our application requires and also pins their specific versions.
+This file lists all the dependencies our application requires and also pins their specific versions.

 Furthermore, Go Modules uses a second automatically generated file which keeps